 Common Career Paths for Elementary School Principal

-Many Elementary School Principals move into a School Superintendent role, and folks who currently hold that position report a much higher median income of $106K per year.
+Elementary School Principals often transition into School Superintendent positions, for which compensation tends to be much higher.
+On average, School Superintendents earn $106K per year.
 A lot of Elementary School Principals advance their careers by becoming Elementary and Secondary School Education Administrators and Middle School Principals and Headmasters.
-However, those positions offer $19K less and $4K less per year on average.
+However, those positions offer $20K less and $5K less per year on average.

 Popular Skills for Elementary School Principal

-Elementary School Principals note just a narrow range of job skills.
-Most notably, skills in Childhood Education, Team Leadership, Leadership, and Curriculum Planning are correlated to pay that is above average.
-Most people skilled in Curriculum Planning are similarly competent in Team Leadership.
+Professional skills reported by Elementary School Principals are few in number.
+Most notably, skills in Childhood Education, Team Leadership, Curriculum Planning, and Leadership are correlated to pay that is above average.
+It is often found that people who know Curriculum Planning are also skilled in Team Leadership.

 Pay by Experience Level for Elementary School Principal